 SCCM AND PACKAGES, THE EASY WAY

-Microsoft’s System Center Configuration Manager (SCCM) is a frequent guest at many organizations.
+Microsoft’s System Center Configuration Manager (SCCM) is used by many organizations.
 It is not always the most ideal solution for distributing application packages (what is?), but it usually works fine.
 However, efficiency and user-friendliness are hard to find.
-Just ramping up an application package can be quite a challenge.
+Just adding an application package can be quite a challenge.
 For example, in extreme cases, we have measured it can take up to 15 minutes before you have everything up and running.
-There are many decisions to make and even the smallest mistake can cause an error.
+There are many decisions to be made and even the smallest mistake can cause an error.
 However, it can also be done the easy way using SparkleFlow.
 Only a push of a button and you’re done.
 Lees meer

 SPARKLEFLOW AND SCCM INTEGRATION

-By integrating SparkleFlow with SCCM we can automate all actions related to the distribution of applications from SparkleFlow.
-This allows us to realize great improvements:
+By integrating SparkleFlow with SCCM we can automate all actions related to the distribution of applications.
+This means severall improvements:

 - SparkleFlow does not care whether you have single or multiple SCCM servers.
 For example a test and production environment, or multiple customer environments.
 Put a checkmark at every environment to roll out and SparkleFlow takes care of the rest.

 - Track&Trace.
 Actions are managed in SparkleFlow, so it’s always clear who, when, and what action has been taken.
 All actions are therefore traceable.
 Always useful when questions arise.
 In addition, the entire workflow regarding making applications available can be made conditional.
 Tasks are then only performed when applications have been tested and completed.
 This can prevent, for example, packages being rolled out that have not yet been approved.